 Download CBSE class 12 Physics study material in PDF format.
 MyCBSEguide provides solved papers, board question papers, revision notes and NCERT solutions for CBSE class 12 Physics.
 The topics included are Electric Charges and Fields, Electrostatic Potential and Capacitance, Current Electricity, Moving Charges and Magnetism, Magnetism and Matter, Electromagnetic Induction, Alternating Current, Electromagnetic Waves, Ray Optics and Optical Instruments, Wave Optics, Dual Nature of Radiation and Matter, Atoms, Nuclei, Semiconductor Electronics: Materials, Devices and Simple Circuits, Communication Systems.
+In class 12th physics there are 10 units including 15 chapters.

-Unit I: Electrostatics (22 Periods)
+Unit I: Electrostatics

 Chapter–1: Electric Charges and Fields